daksen/react-ts-autocomplete/README.md

 **The project is built using the following technologies and tools:**

 - **Frontend**: React.js, TypeScript, HTML, CSS.
-- **TheCocktailDB API**: The application utilizes a cocktail API to fetch drink data and recipe information.
+- **TheCocktailDB API**: The application utilizes a cocktail API to fetch drinks data.

 ## Prerequisites
 Vite requires Node.js version 14.18+, 16+.